Eduard Fuchs: Nazi seizure of Fuchs' art collection

-Fuchs and his wife escaped Nazi Germany in February 1933 via Schaffhausen, Strasbourg and Geneva to Paris.
-On March 25, 1933, a large-scale Gestapo operation took place at the Villa Fuchs, ostensibly to secure "communist evidence."
-On October 25, 1933, the Fuchs Collection was officially confiscated, the rooms sealed, and books, posters, and pamphlets taken away.
-On October 26, 1933, the furniture and the remaining art objects were seized the Zehlendorf tax office.
+Fuchs and his wife, who was Jewish, escaped Nazi Germany in February 1933 via Schaffhausen, Strasbourg and Geneva to Paris.
+On 25 March 1933 a large-scale Gestapo operation took place at the Villa Fuchs, ostensibly to secure "communist evidence."
+On 25 October 1933 the Fuchs Collection was officially confiscated, the rooms sealed, and books, posters, and pamphlets taken away.
+On 26 October 1933 the furniture and the remaining art objects were seized the Zehlendorf tax office.
 Fuchs' books were banned, confiscated and partially burned.

 Exile and death

 In exile in Paris, Fuchs was friends with Walter Benjamin, among others.
-Fuchs died on January 26, 1940, and was buried on January 29, 1940, in the Père Lachaise cemetery.
+Fuchs died on 26 January 1940; he was buried on 29 January 1940 in the Père Lachaise cemetery.

 Fuchs was survived by his second wife Margarete - called Grete, also Margret Fuchs.
-She died in exile in New York City on June 7, 1953.
-His daughter Gertraud from his first marriage to Frida Fuchs (1876-1956) died on May 19, 1960.
+She died in exile in New York City on 7 June 1953.
+His daughter Gertraud from his first marriage to Frida Fuchs (1876-1956) died on 19 May 1960.

 Provenance research into Margarete and Eduard Fuch's looted art collection

 From February 2018 to February 2020 and May 2020 to April 2022, research projects were launched to try to reconstruct the history of the Fuchs collection which had been looted by the Nazis.
+A triptych by Max Slevogt, Der verlorene Sohn (The Prodigal Son), that had belonged to Fuch was restituted to his heirs by the Staatsgalerie Stuttgart which had received it as a gift from the German art collector Otto Stäbler.